SNAs and Covenants

 The RMA is the main piece of Central Government legislation that sets out how we should manage our environment, based on the idea of sustainably managing our resources.
 Under the RMA, Local authorities, such as the Council, and Regional Councils, such as Environment Canterbury, are required to prepare plans to manage the environment in their territorial area.
 They do this through Regional Policy Statements (RPS), District Plans (DP), and Regional Plans (RP).
 Other important legislation that guides councils includes National Environmental Standards and Regulations, National Policy Statements (NPS) and National Environmental Standards (NES).

 Section 6 of the RMA, Matters of national importance, states that:

 "all persons exercising functions and powers under it, in relation to managing the use, development, and protection of natural and physical resources, shall recognise and provide for the following matters of national importance:”

 One such matter is item (c) the protection of significant indigenous vegetation and significant habitats of indigenous fauna.

-Selwyn District Council sets objectives and policies to implement these requirements in our District Plan - which is currently under review.
+Selwyn District Council sets objectives and policies to implement these requirements in our Operative District Plan - and the recently notified Proposed District Plan.